saket2508/wordle-vanilla-js/README.md

 ### Todos

-- [ ] Show user a message after they enter an invalid word.
+- [ ] Show a message if an invalid word is entered.

-- [ ] Show user the correct answer if they couldn't solve the puzzle, and also a way to let the user know they solved it.
+- [ ] Show the correct answer if the puzzle couldn't be solved.